Saturday, April 12, 2014

 Two little remarks on sphere

-2. A matrix $A$ is positive if and only if all of its eigenvalues are positive.
-We write $A \geq 0$.
+2. A matrix A is positive if and only if all of its eigenvalues are positive.
+We write A0.

 In other words, the ordering of the matrices corresponds to the inclusion of the balls!